 The Garden of the Future opened on the southern side of the original gardens in 2018.
 These gardens are a stark contrast to the Heritage Garden, with an emphasis on more water-resistant and dramatic plantings, rather than traditional flowers.

-While these gardens are young, make sure you bring your own shade, as there’s not many tall trees to provide shade while you stroll around them.
+While these gardens are young, make sure you bring your own sun protection, as there’s not many tall trees to provide shade while you stroll around them.
 Leashed dogs are welcome to join you in both gardens, except for in the bird aviary in the Heritage Gardens, whether for a stroll or a picnic.
 Water fountains and BBQs are provided.

-#6 Tesselaar Tulip Festival, Dandenong Ranges
+BONUS: Tesselaar Tulip Festival, Dandenong Ranges

 Victoria is also home to a number of seasonal garden festivals that welcome dogs to join you.
 Every Spring, head to the Tesselaar Flower Farm in Silvan amongst the Dandenong Ranges for the Tesselaar Tulip Festival.